Munitions

 Locally manufactured grenade

-Locally manufactured grenade is the wording used in Nigerian reporting for a grenade payload carried by armed drones during the 24 December 2024 Wajiroko attack in Borno State.
-The reporting does not identify a specific factory model, so the entry treats it as a locally fabricated improvised grenade rather than a standardized grenade family.
+Locally manufactured grenade is the public-source wording for an improvised grenade payload carried by Boko Haram/ISWAP-linked armed drones during the 24 December 2024 Wajiroko attack in Borno State.
+Sources do not identify a factory model, fuze, casing, or exact explosive fill, so the entry covers the documented locally fabricated payload rather than a standardized grenade family.

 Profile